amchelle/amchelle.github.io/_posts/2023-01-30-sourdough-cinnamon-raisin-bread.md

 ### Tips

-- Make sure you soak the raisins.
+- Make sure you soak the raisins in warm water.
 - Oil your loaf pan so you can easily get the bread out after baking.
 - Proof for at least 2 hours!
 Poke the top of the dough with your finger and the imprint should very slowly rise back.
 This is called the poke test.
 - As you roll the dough, pinch the side edges together on each roll to prevent leaking when baking.